Useful Links, Contacts

 How do I file a claim?

 Show your insurance card to your doctor’s office or pharmacist and they will file the claim for you.
 Use manual claim forms only if you did not have your insurance card and had to pay the bill up front.
-An administrative fee may be added to manual claims.

 What else do I need to know?